Ange Stannett: Australian rules football career

 Playing for Swan Districts in the 2019 WAFL Women's competition, Stannett won the Mandy McSherry Medal, the teams's fairest and best award, as well as the team's rookie of the year award.

+Stannett finished the 2023 AFL Women's season having won Fremantle's fairest and best award.
+She was named Fremantle captain ahead of the 2024 AFL Women's season.

 Personal life

-Stannett is in a relationship with Perth Glory captain Natasha Rigby.
+Stannett was previously in a relationship with Perth Glory captain Natasha Rigby.

+Statistics

+Updated to the end of the 2025 season.